alexdeplov/alexdeplov.github.io/content/posts/blog/2024/two-data-driven-methods-to-identify-your-target-audience-age-as-a-product-designer.md

 ![](images/3.webp)

 I used both techniques when building [Anchor Pointer GPS Compass for iOS](https://interfacecraft.online/posts/portfolio/navigating_success_11_years_of_innovation_with_anchor_pointer_gps_compass/).
 Initially, I imagined that our target audience was a teenager, it turned out to be 50 - 69+.

+By using this method you can create gather most of the important data about your users, not only an age.